Shia view of Aisha: Jealousy

 Shia believe that Aisha was jealous of Muhammad's other wives, especially his first wife, Khadijah.
 On one occasion she is reported to have been tired of Muhammad speaking of his first wife so often and said that Allah had replaced Khadijah with a better wife, referring to herself, for which Muhammad rebuked her.
 She is also criticized for deceiving Muhammad and hatching a plan with Hafsa bint Umar to stop him spending a long time at Zaynab bint Jahsh's house.
 They believe this shows a severe amount of disrespect and insubordination to her husband.
 The following verses of the Qur'an are unanimously agreed by scholars to be referring to Aisha and Hafsa:

-The Shi'a website “Answering-Ansar.org” project (renamed as Shia Pen) comments on this verse:

-"Some Ahl al-Sunnah assert that since Aisha was the most superior wife then that means that she was the most superior of all women.
-Not only is the claim that she was the most superior wife baseless, the fact of the matter is in Surah Tahrim, Allah (swt) also states this: "Perhaps if he divorces you, his Lord will give him wives who are better than you, who submit and believe” (Qur'an 66:5)- this clearly indicates that there were believing women among the Muslims who were much better than Aisha."

 Another example of Aisha's jealousy is found in a story regarding Safiyyah, another of Muhammad's wives.
-Aisha is reported to have mocked Safiyyah's jewish heritage, which invoked Muhammad's defense of Safiyyah.
+Aisha is reported to have mocked Safiyyah's Jewish heritage, which invoked Muhammad's defense of Safiyyah.
 He reminded Aisha that while Safiyyah's people descended from prophets, Aisha's ancestors had no special status.

-Aisha is also reported to have slandered against Muhammad's wife, Maryam the Copt, and spread rumors questioning her chastity.
-Shias believe that Maryam was cleared of these charges in the verse many Sunnis claim exonerates Aisha of charges of adultery.

 One hadith attributed to Ali, the fourth caliph, condemns jealousy in all women.

 "Jealousy in women is unpardonable, but in a man it is a sign of his faith in religion."